terminal42/contao-password-validation/README.md

     other_chars: "+*ç%&/()=?"
     password_history: 10
     change_days: 90
+    haveibeenpwned: 1
   Contao\BackendUser:
     min_length: 10
+    haveibeenpwned: 1
 ```

 Parameter | Purpose
 --------- | -------
 `password_history`: | Keep track of the latest `n` passwords, and force the users not to choose one of their recent passwords.
 `change_days`: | Ask the user to change their password after certain days.
+`haveibeenpwned`: | Check the user password against known data breaches reported to [';--have i been pwned?](https://haveibeenpwned.com/).
+The configuration allows you to specify an integer to define the [minimum number of data breaches](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) the password needs to occur in to fail password validation.

 ### Password-change